yuksk/SIDAM/readme.md

     SIDAM/
     ├ LICENSE
-    ├ readme.rst
+    ├ readme.md
     ├ docs/
     ├ script/
     └ src/
         ├ SIDAM.ipf -> Copy to Igor Procedures
         └ SIDAM/    -> Copy to User Procedures

-Copy *src/SIDAM.ipf* and *src/SIDAM* to the Igor Procedures folder and the User Procedures folder, respectively.
+Copy `src/SIDAM.ipf` and `src/SIDAM` to the Igor Procedures folder and the User Procedures folder, respectively.
 If you don't know where the folders are, choose *Menubar > Help > Show Igor Pro User Files* in Igor Pro.